PacSurf2024 Session TF-WeP: Thin Films and Surface Modification Poster Session II

 TF-WeP-12 Synthesis of Novel Yttrium and Lanthanide Precursors and Fabrication of La2O3 Thin Films Through High-Temperature ALD

-Yongmin GO, Bo Keun Park (Korea Research Institute of Chemical Technology (KRICT)); Tae joo Park (Hanyang University, Korea)
+Yongmin Go, Bo Keun Park (Korea Research Institute of Chemical Technology (KRICT)); Tae joo Park (Hanyang University, Korea)

 Yttrium and lanthanide metal oxides are known for their high permittivity and wide band gaps, making them ideal materials for metal-oxide semiconductor field-effect transistors (MOSFETs) and dynamic random-access memory (DRAM).
 Although various thin film deposition techniques are used to make these metal oxide films, atomic layer deposition (ALD) is a useful method because it produces high quality films, allows self-limited growth, and allows precise control of film thickness.